+Ex.
 3. Scan the text searching for the English equivalents of the following collocations.

-- 4. Answer the questions. - 1.
-Do organizations follow the same principles of organizing logistics activities?
+1. Do organizations follow the same principles of organizing logistics activities?
 2. Do the same principles apply to services as well?
 3. Logistics comes in a huge number of different forms, doesn't it?
 4. Is there any single 'best' logistics arrangement?
-5. What is the current trend of organizing logistics activities? - 5.
-Expand on the following statements from the text. - 1.
-The activities that make up an organization's logistics apply in any other organization.
+5. What is the current trend of organizing logistics activities?

+1. The activities that make up an organization's logistics apply in any other organization.
 2. Logistics comes in a huge number of different forms.
-3. In current conditions logistics is a single integrated function. - 6.
-Work in pairs.
-Describe the importance of an organization's logistics activities.
+3. In current conditions logistics is a single integrated function.

+Ex.
+6. Work in pairs.
+Describe an organization's logistics organizing activities.